Γ-Carboline

 γ-Carboline, or gamma-carboline, also known as 5H-pyrido[4,3-b]indole is a nitrogen-containing tricyclic heterocycle.
 A large number of derivatives are known with varying pharmacological properties.
+Tetrahydrogenated γ-carbolines like 2MePI are serotonin 5-HT_{2A} receptor modulators.
+The pyridopyrroloquinoxalines are cyclized γ-carbolines and include serotonergic psychedelics like IHCH-7113, non-hallucinogenic serotonin 5-HT_{2A} receptor agonists like IHCH-7079, IHCH-7086, and ITI-1549, and serotonin 5-HT_{2A} receptor antagonists like lumateperone (ITI-007).